data-ethics-and-society/data-ethics-and-society-reading-group/Processes/Sample-Book-Club-FAQs.md

 Sample FAQs
 ================

+**Please note that this document has not yet been edited from the DataKind UK original material.**

 ### Why are you doing this?

 We think that discussing the ethics and impacts of data science is